 What is the average cost of a burial?

-The average cost of a burial in Australia is $19,000 according to funeral price comparison website gatheredhere.com.au.
+The average cost of a burial in Australia is $19,000.
 If the burial includes a final committal ceremony at the gravesite after a church or chapel service, there are additional funeral director’s fees.
 The average price of a headstone alone is $3,500, so the cost of a burial can quickly add up.

 What is the average cost of a cremation?

-On the other hand, the average price of a traditional cremation in Australia is around $7,400 according to Gathered Here.
+On the other hand, the average price of a traditional cremation in Australia is around $7,400.
 However, a cremation can cost thousands more depending on the personalisation of the ceremony and choice of coffin.

 What is the average cost of a direct cremation?

-Final thoughts on the average price of a funeral in Australia
+Final thoughts on the average funeral cost in Australia

 Traditional funerals are not only expensive, they’re also outdated.
 While family and religious traditions are still important to some people, Australians are moving away from tradition, towards low-cost funeral options.
 We’re holding more personalised farewells that celebrate our loved ones in ways that honour a life well lived, rather than formal funeral services.

-*This is the national average price of a Bare at-need cremation, correct at November 2021.
-Please note that prices vary depending on location and intalment frequency and are subject to increase over time.
-For an accurate quote and cost breakdown for your location, please visit our website.
+*This is the national median price of a Bare at-need cremation, correct at July 2022.
+Please note that prices vary depending on location and instalment frequency and are subject to increase over time.
+For an accurate quote and cost breakdown for your location, please follow this link.